 In CSET’s new report, “Harnessed Lightning: How the Chinese Military is Adopting Artificial Intelligence,” authors Ryan Fedasiuk, Jennifer Melot, and Ben Murphy discuss China’s key AI defense industry suppliers, highlight gaps in U.S. export control policies, and contextualize the Chinese military’s AI investments within its broader strategy to project power abroad.

-Join Fedasiuk and Lieutenant General (retired) Jack Shanahan, the inaugural Director of the U.S. Department of Defense Joint Artificial Intelligence Center, as they analyze China’s progress and pitfalls in developing AI for military use.
+Fedasiuk and Lieutenant General (retired) Jack Shanahan, the inaugural Director of the U.S. Department of Defense Joint Artificial Intelligence Center, analyzed China’s progress and pitfalls in developing AI for military use.

 Recording and Discussion